Chapter 1 : One

 And when he cupped your tear-streaked face in his soft hands and kissed you, it wasn’t a romantic moment when you realised you loved him all along—you pushed him off you, your heart racing and your blood pumping in your ears.

-, and you couldn’t deal with reality so you ran.
+It was real, and you couldn’t deal with reality so you ran.
 Because you knew he would chase you.

 Dawn is breaking now, the morning light piercing the thin mesh curtains.
 Beside you he stirs, drawing you closer as he wakes.
 He smiles, blinking slowly as his eyes adjust to the pale, bright light of breaking dawn.
 His eyes are the clearest blue, even clouded with the remnants of a waking dream.